Piotrko64/react-sound-architecture/README.md

-I would like to thank Cracortan for good cooperation and sharing their musical works
+I would like to thank Cracortan for good cooperation and sharing Sound tracks